top of page

 For a taste of mindfulness practice and easy access to free guided mindfulness meditation recordings with Kay, follow Stillwaters Mindfulness on Soundcloud.

-SFCC offers educational programming through various class series, practice circles, and retreats scheduled throughout the year.
+Shallowford Center for Mindful Living offers educational programming through various class series, practice circles, and retreats scheduled throughout the year.

 To be notified of class offerings, please join our email list (at the bottom of this page).